diogoff/transition-counting/README.md

 - `python simulator.py 1000000 > eventlog_1000000.csv`
 - `python simulator.py 10000000 > eventlog_10000000.csv`

+Note that generating the largest event logs may take a significant amount of time.

 ### Preprocessing the event logs

 After generating the event logs, run the following commands to preprocess them: